-- (u) A public notice containing a brief, factual summary of the provisions of this Code section shall be posted in a prominent location readily viewable by the public in the office of the board of tax assessors and in the office of the tax commissioner of each county in this state. - (v) At such time as the property ceases to be eligible for forest land conservation use assessment or when any 45 year ten-year covenant period expires and the property does not qualify for further forest land conservation use assessment, the qualified owner of the property shall file an application for release of forest land conservation use treatment with the county board of tax assessors where the property is located who shall approve the release upon verification that all taxes and penalties with respect to the property have been satisfied.
-After the application for release has been approved by such board of tax assessors, the board shall file the release in the office of the clerk of the superior court in the county in which the original covenant was filed.
+(t) At such time as the property ceases to be eligible for preferential assessment or when any tenyear covenant period expires and the property does not qualify for further preferential assessment, the owner of the property shall file an application for release of preferential treatment with the county board of tax assessors who shall approve the release upon verification that all taxes and penalties with respect to the property have been satisfied.
+After the application for release has been approved by the board of tax assessors, the board shall file the release in the office of the clerk of the superior court in the county in which the original covenant was filed.
 The clerk of the superior court shall file and index such release in the real property records maintained in the clerk's office.
 No fee shall be paid to the clerk of the superior court for recording such release.
-The commissioner shall by regulation provide uniform release forms. - (w) The commissioner shall have the power to make and publish reasonable rules and regulations for the implementation and enforcement of this Code section.
-Without limiting the commissioner's authority with respect to any other such matters, the commissioner may prescribe soil maps and other appropriate sources of information for documenting eligibility as a forest land conservation use property.
-The commissioner also may provide that advance notice be given to a qualified owner of the intent of a board of tax assessors to deem a change in use as a breach of a covenant.
+The commissioner shall by regulation provide uniform release forms.